-The simplest type of management control logic is one with "feedback."
+As to real world management models, the simplest type of control logic is one with "feedback."
 A good example is the thermostat controlling your home air temperature.
-When a change in weather raises or lowers the temperature, the thermostat (circle 2) tells a relay (circle 1) to turn on the heating/air conditioning system.
-The equipment runs until the temperature overshoots the desired value to a set limit and then shuts the unit off until conditions drop below the desired temperature and the system reacts.
-The result is that the house is seldom at the desired temperature.
-This is how politics works when the public notices something has gone to hell and elects "that other party," at which point (if things get bad enough) they are liable to over-shoot.
-At left is a more sophisticated type of control system: a loop with "feed-forward."
-A good example is stopping your car.
-When your visual sensors (1) see an external input (a red light) you use your sensors (1) to gather data and then apply brakes, knowing (from sensory inputs plus a knowledge base) roughly at what pressure you'll drive your foot (2) against the brake pedal (part of the automobile system).
-This system requires smaller adjustments as you feel and see (3) your rate of deceleration, thus making you less likely either to overreact (stopping short) or to under-react (hitting the car in front of you).
-Each time you perform the task, you learn by sensing the feedback as an input, increasing knowledge of how to do it with less brake and tire wear, not to mention possible physical trauma to everyone and everything involved.
+When a change in weather raises or lowers the temperature a fixed amount outside the desired temperature range, the thermostat (circle 2) tells a relay (circle 1) to turn on the heating/air conditioning system.
+The equipment runs until the temperature goes beyond the desired value to a set limit and then shuts the unit off until conditions return past the desired temperature to a fixed limit and the system reacts again.
+If you drove your car by feedback, you wouldn't slow down for a corner until you got there, which is simply too late to react.
+One could solve that problem with lots of extra input, but it ends up a bit hazardous when dealing with variable conditions.
+Below is a more sophisticated type of control system: a loop with "feed-forward."
+When your visual sensors (1) see an external input (a red light) you know to use your sensors (1) to gather data and then apply brakes, knowing from sensory inputs plus a knowledge base roughly at what pressure you'll drive your foot (2) against the brake pedal (part of the automobile system).
+This system requires smaller adjustments as you feel and see (3) your rate of deceleration, thus making you less likely either to overreact (stopping short) or to underreact (hitting the car in front of you).
+Each time you perform the task, you learn by sensing the feedback as an input, increasing knowledge of how to do it with less brake and tire wear, not to mention possible physical trauma to everyone and everything else outside the (automobile + driver) system.
 "Feed-Forward" is a control architecture that applies prospective knowledge of how a system will respond to both a disturbance and the corresponding feedback as a way to correct system behavior before it drifts beyond control limits.
-It's what people do.
-The problem with the "Nature" myth is that the control freaks believe "Nature" is self-optimizing but under threat of other people.
-Thus the only thing to be controlled is other people.
-It is still a feed-forward control loop, but with mythology inhibiting the feedback.
+It's what people do, or could do if we could find a way for it to work economically.
+The problem with the "Nature" myth is that it operates on false knowledge: the belief that "Nature" is self-optimizing but under threat of other people.
+Hence, the only thing to control is other people.
+It is still a feed-forward control loop, but with mythology inhibiting recognition of feedback by which to learn from their mistakes.

-Same day, same fire on nearby (logged) Apache land.
-Yes, if burned too.
-Effectively, what we have today is a feed-forward control system, one in which knowledge is the critical factor, operated according to false knowledge: the popular belief that Nature will stabilize with no human inputs, mistaken ideas about succession, ignorance of exotic infestation, and no remedial action allowed; we simply ignore the feedback and endure the predictable catastrophic failure.
-Take a quick look at the consequences (above left) when it comes to a successional system and apply feedback to that belief.
-Is it working?
+August 2003, US Forest Service Land, Rodeo Chediski Fire, Show Low, Az Same day, same fire on nearby (logged and grazed) Apache land.
+Yes, it burned too.
+Effectively, a feed-forward control system is one in which knowledge is the critical factor.
+Unfortunately, the way humans manage their world, it is operated with false knowledge: the belief that Nature will stabilize with no human inputs, mistaken ideas about succession, ignorance of exotic invasion, and no remedial action.
+We simply ignore the feedback and endure the predictable catastrophic failure.
+Note the consequences (above left) when it comes to a successional system and applied knowledge.
+Both forests burned in the same fire.
+The forest at left is "ours."
+The Apache had managed the forest at right with knowledge about how forests respond to fire.
+Aboriginal V. Urban Fuels Management Biodiversity